 Off seasons are during spring and fall.
 The weather is NOT too warm nor cold.
-Spring time is from March to May and fall season is in September and October.
+Springtime is from March to May and the fall season is in September and October.
 You can score great hotel deals and tours around this time.
 Also less crowds in tourist areas.

 Winter months are from November to early February, where the temperature drops and gets cold.
 November and January may not that bad prices wise, but December is the prime holiday month.